JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 swim, laugh, REPEAT.

-Our 3-day river rafting programs include highly qualified guides, kid-sized boats and gear, shuttles to and from put-in and take-out, two substantial daily snacks, a lunch buffet, evening activities, a private link to photos, and a camp gift.
+Our 3-day river rafting programs include highly qualified guides, kid-sized boats and gear, shuttles to and from put-in and take-out, two substantial daily snacks, a lunch buffet, evening activities, a private link to on river photos, and a camp gift.
 Programs typically run from 8:30 AM to 5:00 PM each day.
 This may vary depending on the camper's age and group.
+We are excited to introduce our commercial rafting partners for 2026: WET on the South Fork, and Oregon Whitewater Adventures on the North Umpqua.

-Parents and kids typically rendezvous to formally start camp on Sunday or Monday morning, dependent on the annual rain fall.
-Though the formal, on-river program is about 8 hours, most campers and their families choose to add-on lodgning and meal packages at our idyllic base camp, Earthtrek.
-Overnight camping is optional.
-This makes the whole experience a 'family camp' and not just something solely for the kids.
+Parents and kids typically rendezvous to start camp formally on Sunday morning.
+Though the formal, on-river program is about 8 hours, most campers and their families choose to add-on lodging and meal package and will arrive Saturday night.
+Overnight camping is optional, yet this makes the whole experience a 'family camp' and not just something solely for the kids.
 While kids spend days on the river learning and playing, parents - who are often ex-professional whitewater guides themselves - arrange special outings of their own.
 It's all part of the river family experience.

 Picture